Post Season Highlights

 *College Tennis: Bayard earned First Team All-Ivy honors four times while playing for Harvard ('96), where she captained two Ivy League championship teams for the Crimson.
 She was Ivy League Rookie of the year during her freshman year while playing #1 singles and #1 doubles for the Crimson.
 The Harvard team was ranked as high as #15 nationally in Division I and had a win over a top 5 team during her time there.

-*Junior tennis: Bayard was ranked nationally #3 in doubles and #26 in singles in junior USTA final Rankings.
-She won the national USTA national sportsmanship award in the girls 16's.
+*Junior tennis: Bayard was ranked nationally #3 in doubles and #26 in singles in junior USTA final rankings and has won a gold ball, a silver ball, and a bronze ball.
+Bayard won the national USTA national sportsmanship award in the girls 16's.

 *Bayard also earned Mass State All-Star soccer honors & Eastern Mass All-star soccer honors while captaining her high school soccer team.